Battle of the Beams: Knickebein

 For bombing use, the modifications to Lorenz were fairly minor.
 Much larger antennas were needed to provide the required accuracy.
 This was achieved by using aerials with many more elements, but it retained the simple switching of two of the reflector elements to alter the beam directions very marginally.
 The beam angles were so dramatically reduced that it was only a few tens of yards wide over the target.
-It was the shape of the aerials that gave the system its code name, Knickebein, which means "crooked leg", although the word is also the name of a magical raven in Germanic mythology.
+It was the shape of the aerials that gave the system its code name, Knickebein, which means "crooked leg".
+The word is also the name of a magical raven in Germanic mythology.
 For the required range, transmitted power was increased considerably.
 The Knickebein receivers were disguised as a standard blind landing receiver system, consisting apparently of the EBL-1 and the EBL-2 receivers.

 The beam from a single transmitter would guide the bombers towards the target, but could not tell them when they were over it.
 To add this ranging feature, a second transmitter similar to the first was set up so its beam crossed the guidance beam at the point where the bombs should be dropped.
 The aerials could be rotated to make the beams from two transmitters cross over the target.
 The bombers would fly into the beam of one and ride it until they started hearing the tones from the other (on a second receiver).
 When the steady "on course" sound was heard from the second beam, they dropped their bombs.

 The first of these new Knickebein transmitters was set up in 1939 on Stollberg hill in Nordfriesland near the border with Denmark; at Kleve (Cleves) near the Dutch border, almost the most westerly point in Germany, and at Lörrach near the border with France and Switzerland in south-western Germany.
 Following the fall of France in June 1940, additional transmitters were installed on the French coast.
 Stations were also constructed in Norway and the Netherlands.

 Knickebein was used in the early stages of the German night-bombing offensive and proved to be fairly effective, but the tactics for using the system in a widespread bombing effort were not yet developed, so much of the early German night bombing offensive was limited to area bombing.